Sometimes, expectations can cause us to avoid a situation entirely.

 Expectation: It’s Just Theoretical Work

-Reality: There’s A Mixture Of Practical & Theoretical Work
+Reality: It’s A Mixture Of Practical & Theoretical Work

 Think back to your school days.
-You imagined sciences lessons to be filled with exciting experiments, setting up bunsen burners and mixing chemicals.
+You imagined science lessons filled with exciting experiments, setting up bunsen burners and mixing chemicals.
 In reality, more often than you, you just ended up copying from textbooks.
 Thankfully, your school days are over, and training courses aren’t like this.

 We ensure ours are a combination of both practical skills and theoretical knowledge.
-In doing so, we can guarantee that our trainees learn everything they need to know and have plenty of time to practise the skills they need to have before they go out to work on-site.
+In doing so, we can guarantee that our trainees learn everything they need to know and have plenty of time to practise the skills they need to have before going out to work on-site.

 Expectation: I’ll Be The Odd One Out

 Reality: There are People From All Backgrounds And Of All Ages

-College and university typically aim their courses at those leaving school, with most of their intake being students between the ages of 18-25.
-But, as more people are exploring their options, the number of people going back into education and starting new careers is increasing.
+College and university typically aim their courses at those leaving school, with most of their intake being students between 18-25.
+But, as more people explore their options, the number of people going back into education and starting new careers increases.
 So, slowly but surely, more mature students fill the seats in college classrooms and university lecture halls.

 We aim our training courses at a wide range of people.
 Whether you’re 18 or 58, we believe it’s never too late to learn a new skill, whether you’re starting a brand new career or adding another string to your bow.
 Whatever the reason, training courses are for you.